Sanghwa-Yoon/PTP1B_QSAR_model/README.md

-Here is the complete README.md draft in English, incorporating all project details:

----

 # **QSAR Model Development for Discovering New PTP1B Inhibitors**

 This project focuses on developing a QSAR (Quantitative Structure-Activity Relationship) model to discover potential inhibitors for PTP1B.
 The pipeline involves molecular descriptor processing, feature selection, machine learning model training, and compound screening using XGBoost.